* UPDATE 3/2019 Version 4.5 *

 However, at some point it was learned that a total count of just 365 days every year would "fall behind" the true seasonal count of annual time -- and extra "leap days" were needed in the calendar to keep up with the timely arrival of the "God" star Sirus every year.

-Therefore -- as it turned out, by adding a leap day every alternate 4th and 5th year -- with an extra leap day exactly every 50-years, the value of the True Tropical Solar Year of 365.2422 days was met for true timekeeping.
+Therefore -- as it turned out, by adding a leap day every alternate 4th and 5th year -- together with adding an extra leap day exactly every 50-years, the value of the True Tropical Solar Year of 365.2422 days was met for true timekeeping.

 THE GRECO-ROMAN ERA